-It is safe to say that Earthsong itself exists, and our whole way of life is lived, in accordance with the three founding ethics of Permaculture, paraphrased here for brevity and clarity:
+Holistic Permaculture is a regenerative design system for agriculture, our inner ecology (zone 00) our bioregion and global ecosystem (social permaculture).
+The design system adapts to its environment, while remaining rooted in the ethics and principles of Permaculture.
+It is safe to say that Earthsong itself exists, and our whole way of life is lived, in accordance with the three founding ethics of Permaculture:

 There is an abundance of fruits, vegetables, herbs, and medicinal plants growing on the land.
-We have listed some of what we have found so far.
+We have listed some of what we have found or grown so far.
 We are always discovering new species each time we weave our way through the forest.
-More seeds have been sprouted and with more hands in the soil planting we can work towards fulfilling all of our food needs and share the bounty with the local community.
+More seeds have been sprouted and with more hands in the soil planting we can work towards fulfilling all of our food needs.
+When we have surplus to share, we put our produce, herbal blends, and cuttings on our donation based farm stand.

 This is not an exhaustive list; it’s continually growing!